plutterman/Weather-App/README.md

-The First Prototype for my Weather App with only the HTML implemented
+Main Branch for the Weather-News app